Mohammad Haleem: Education

+He received a Bachelor of Science and Bachelor of Laws degrees from Lucknow University in 1946, and a Doctor of Law (Honoris Causa) degree from Karachi University in 1990.

+Supreme Court Tenure

+While on the Supreme Court and prior to his nomination as Chief Justice, Haleem was one of the Supreme Court judges sitting on the bench which heard the Appeal from the Lahore High Court which handed down the death penalty to former Prime Minister Zulfikar Ali Bhutto.
+He was one of three judges in the dissenting minority which voted to acquit Bhutto.
+However, the majority opinion was to uphold the conviction, which ultimately led to Bhutto's execution.

 He was the chief justice of Pakistan from 25 March 1981 to 31 December 1989.
 As Chief Justice of Pakistan, he wrote the famous judgment in Benazir Bhutto's court case which made the holding of 1988 Pakistani general election possible.
 On 15 September 2006, paying tribute to Justice Haleem, Chief Justice of Pakistan in 2006, Iftikhar Muhammad Chaudhry observed that Justice Haleem, without fear and favor, had helped Pakistan, with his judgment, get back on rails of parliamentary democracy in 1988.